Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The following abbreviations are used throughout this specification:
 -	E – Energy consumed by a software system
--	I – Location-based marginal carbon emissions
+-	I – Location-based marginal carbon intensity
 -	M – Embodied emissions of the hardware needed to operate a software system
 -	O – Operational emissions based on the emissions caused by energy consumption
--	R – Function unit
+-	R – Functional unit

 ## Software sustainability actions